 How to Clean Enameled Cast Iron

-The main difference between enameled and unfinished cast iron is the surface.
-While unfinished cast iron is porous and requires seasoning to develop a non stick cooking surface, enameled cast iron has a smooth, finished surface that doesn't require the same level of care as unfinished.
-This surface prevents rust, allows you to use acidic ingredients without stripping, and makes cleaning a Dutch Oven (or Skillet) a whole lot simpler than if it were unfinished cast iron.
+The enameled surface of enameled cast iron prevents rust, allows you to use acidic ingredients without stripping, and makes cleaning a Dutch oven (or skillet) a whole lot simpler than if it were unfinished cast iron.
+This is the main difference between enameled and unfinished cast iron—whether the surface is enameled or not.
+While unfinished (or "raw") cast iron is porous and requires seasoning to develop a non stick cooking surface, enameled cast iron has a smooth, finished surface that doesn't require the same level of care as unfinished.

 Similar to cleaning non stick cookware, the process for cleaning enameled cast iron cookware depends on how dirty it is.
 From stuck-on food to scorched enamel, here’s how to tackle each type of mess.